Clyde & Co

 Clyde & Co is a global law firm headquartered in London, United Kingdom.
-The firm is one of the top 10 largest law firms in the City of London and has the largest dispute resolution practice of any UK law firm.
-It employs 2,600 legal professionals and 5,000 total staff.
-In 2021–22, Clyde & Co's revenue was £650 million.
+The firm employs 2,600 legal professionals and more than 5,000 total staff.
+In 2022–23, Clyde & Co's revenue was £788.6 million.

 History

 Clyde & Co was founded by Scottish lawyer Richard Arthur Clyde.
-He came from a distinguished legal family, which in the last century has produced two Lords of the Court of Session in Scotland.
+He came from a legal family, which in the last century has produced two Lords of the Court of Session in Scotland.
 Richard Clyde's nephew, the late Lord Clyde, was a Lord of Appeal in Ordinary from 1996 to 2001.

 The earliest record of Dick Clyde as a solicitor in independent practice dates to 1928.
 In 1933, he left his position as an assistant solicitor with a local firm and set up his own office in Lime Street in the heart of London's insurance district.
-He managed to attract instructions from Lloyd's underwriters and insurance companies, and within a short time went into partnership with Maurice Hill, a member of the founding family of the Liverpool solicitors, Hill Dickinson and a descendant of Sir Rowland Hill, who had established the penny post.
+He was instructed by Lloyd's underwriters and insurance companies, and went into partnership with Maurice Hill, a member of the founding family of the Liverpool solicitors, Hill Dickinson, and a descendant of Sir Rowland Hill who had established the penny post.

-Michael Payton, who joined the firm in 1966, assumed the post of Senior Partner in 1984, and was named chairman in 2013, with James Burns elected to take his place as Senior Partner.
-In the next three years, more than fifteen new offices were added on five continents including: Düsseldorf, Miami, Cape Town, Johannesburg, Melbourne, and Edinburgh.
-James Burns was named Management Partner of the Year by Legal Business in April 2016.
+Michael Payton, who joined the firm in 1966, assumed the post of senior partner in 1984, and was named chairman in 2013, with James Burns elected to take his place as senior partner.

-In October 2016, Simon Konsta was elected Senior Partner, having previously been the firm's Head of Insurance since 2013 and a member of its Global Management Board since 2011.
-In July 2021, Carolena Gordon assumed the title of Senior Partner.

 Expansion

-Reflecting the firm's growing international outlook, in 1981 Clyde & Co opened its first overseas office in Hong Kong.
-Many others followed in the Middle East, Asia, Europe, and America.